 We whelped Mauser's litter in May of 2013.
 Later that summer, he traveled to his new home in Long Island, New York.
 His owner ran him through a VJP in the spring of 2014, but was struggling to find a HZP to enter that fall.
 He also needed some assistance to finish force-fetching Mauser.
 We were able to make arrangements with another puppy buyer in Ohio to assist us in training/transporting Mauser.
 Mauser's owner drove him to Ohio where our other puppy buyer trained with him for a couple of weeks before meeting us in Wisconsin on Labor Day weekend.
 We then had just over one week to train with Mauser before running him in the Oberlaender HZP.

-During his short time with us, Danner impressed up immensely.
+During his short time with us, Mauser impressed up immensely.
 While some of the HZP subjects were obviously new to him, he was a fast learner and had a strong desire to please.
 Despite having his third handler in as many weeks, he bonded quickly to Cortney and worked hard for her.
 With quick training sessions every day, he became steady up until the flush, completed force-fetch, and built a ton of confidence on his water searches.
-When the HZP test day arrived, Danner performed very well earning 10s in most categories with a 11s in nose and pointing.
+When the HZP test day arrived, Mauser performed very well earning 10s in most categories with a 11s in nose and pointing.

-Danner is now back in New York with his family where he enjoys pheasant hunting almost every weekend with the occasional duck hunt or grouse hunt thrown in.
+Mauser is now back in New York with his family where he enjoys pheasant hunting almost every weekend with the occasional duck hunt or grouse hunt thrown in.